ANNUALS AND PERENNIALS:

 TREES AND SHRUBS:

 Fertilize lawns after you have mowed it 2-3 times in the spring.
 Organic fertilizers are slow-release and do not contribute to disease problems the way the high-nitrogen commercial fertilizers do.
 Drought-stressed lawns should not be fertilized with a high –Nitrogen fertilizer, as their root systems would not be able to support the resulting growth spurt.
+We recommend MicroLife 6-2-4 or 8-4-6 organic fertilizer for lawns.

 Regular mowing creates dense turf.
 Keep the mower blades sharpened, and mow often enough to avoid removing more than one third of the leaf blade.